Frequently Asked Questions for Host Families:

 homestay guest ranges from $650.00 per month to as much as $1,000.00 depending on space,

-- Will my family spend time with me?
+- Will my host spend time with me?

 Absolutely!
-We make sure to interview you as well as your family carefully to insure that you and
+We make sure to interview you as well as your host carefully to ensure that you and

-your family have goals and lifestyles that are highly compatible.
+your host have goals and lifestyles that are highly compatible.